metamn/react/content/blog/ontology-taxonomy-choreography/index.md

 Here we are in the business of understanding: understanding the problem and understanding how people can best solve the problem &mdash; in a interactive space.

-In tech terms: modeling structure and modeling behavior with user interfaces.
+Information Architecture now has a shape.
+It's about modeling problem structure and modeling user behavior with the help of user interfaces.

 ## Structure and behavior